christine1117/Christine-Projects/README.md

 Predicts Falcon 9 landings based on launch data, using a full ML pipeline.
 [More](Data-Science-Projects/SpaceX)

 ###  2. IMDb Movie Review Generator
-Scrapes IMDb reviews, performs sentiment analysis, and uses an LLM to generate new reviews.
+Scrapes IMDb reviews, and performs sentiment analysis.
 Summarizes key insights by extracting the top 3 most informative reviews using frequency-based scoring.
 [More](#)

 ---